* This post contains affiliate links. For more information, please read my affiliate disclosure. *

 - Blankets

-I found these cute RV themed blankets online and you will love them!
+I found these cute RV-themed blankets online, and I know you will love them too!

 For the kitchen: